GM-Consult-Pty-Ltd/porter_2_stemmer/README.md

 * terms that are in all-capitals, e.g. TSLA;
 * terms that contain any non-word characters (anything other than letters, apostrophes and hyphens), e.g. apple.com, alibaba:xnys.

-Terms can be converted to lowercase before processing and/or a tokenizer applied to split terms that contain non-word characters if stemming of the all-capitals terms of terms containing non-word characters is desired.
+Terms should be converted to lowercase before processing and/or a tokenizer applied to split terms that contain non-word characters if stemming of the all-capitals terms or terms containing non-word characters is desired.

 ## Contributions

 Feel free to contribute to this project.

-If you find a bug or want a feature, but don't know how to fix/implement it, please fill an [issue][issue].
+If you find a bug or want a feature, but don't know how to fix/implement it, please fill an [issue](https://github.com/GM-Consult-Pty-Ltd/porter_2_stemmer/issues).
-If you fixed a bug or implemented a feature, please send a [pull request][pr]
+If you fixed a bug or implemented a feature, please send a [pull request](https://github.com/GM-Consult-Pty-Ltd/porter_2_stemmer/pulls).